 Congress’ primary objective for CDBG has always been, and still is to improve communities by providing decent housing and a suitable living environment and expanding economic opportunities, principally for persons of low and moderate income.
-The law defines “low and moderate income” individuals and families as those with incomes below 80% of the median income for the entire metropolitan area (the Metropolitan Statistical Area).
+The law defines “low and moderate income” individuals and families as those with incomes below 80 percent of the median income for the entire metropolitan area (the Metropolitan Statistical Area).
 The law allows the meaning of the term to be adjusted for the size of the household; “lower income” is less for a two-person household and greater for a seven-person household.
-The term “low income” means individuals and households with incomes below 50% of the median income for the entire metropolitan area.
-The term “moderate income” means those with incomes above 50% but below 80%.
+The term “low income” means individuals and households with incomes below 50 percent of the median income for the entire metropolitan area.
+The term “moderate income” means those with incomes above 50 percent but below 80 percent.

 Every year, each city with more than 50,000 people, and each county over 200,000 in population, get CDBG funds automatically.
 These cities and counties are called “entitlement jurisdictions.”
 They are “entitled” to CDBG by virtue of their size.
-Entitlement jurisdictions get 70% of the money and states get the other 30%.
+Entitlement jurisdictions get 70 percent of the money and states get the other 30 percent.
 Each state gets CDBG to pass along to its smaller towns and rural counties, which compete with one another for the funds.
 Every state has its own procedures for operating the “Small Cities” CDBG program.
-The amount of CDBG funding each of these jurisdictions gets is set by formulas set by HUD.
+The amount of CDBG funding each of these jurisdictions receives is determined by formulas set by HUD.